ekudinov/simple-php-git-deploy/README.md

 # Simple PHP Git deploy script
-_Automatically deploy the code using PHP and Git._
+_Automatically deploy the code using PHP and Git with messages on telegram channel about results. ._

 ## Requirements